pwcremin/mqttweb/README.md

 Examples of how to use IBM's Node-Red and IoT Foundation in your web apps.
 Examples are written using React.

+iotApi.js - communicates with the IoT API to create and delete devices /public/scripts/components - React component code for all examples /public/scripts/libs/mqttClient.js - wraps the Paho mqtt client and handles all messages

 ### User Management
-Just select a username and a device is created for you.
+Select a username and a device is created for you.
 With this you are able to send mqtt messages to the server.

 ### High Score Board
 Just add a player and their score.
 Will auto update for all users.